ovh/docs/pages/public_cloud/ubika_vrack/guide.en-gb.md

 ## Objective

 In today’s digital age, web application security is critical for protecting cloud infrastructure from sophisticated cyber threats.
 As businesses increasingly adopt cloud solutions, ensuring that web applications and APIs are secure is essential for maintaining data integrity and preventing breaches.
-Ubika WAAP Gateway offers advanced Web Application and API Protection (WAAP) features, including powerful tools such as web application firewalls (WAFs), API protection, bot management, and DDoS mitigation.
+**U**bika **W**AAP **G**ateway (UWG) offers advanced Web Application and API Protection (WAAP) features, including powerful tools such as web application firewalls (WAFs), API protection, bot management, and DDoS mitigation.
 These tools help protect your cloud environment from a wide array of application-level threats.
 This guide provides step-by-step instructions for deploying and configuring Ubika WAAP Gateway on the OVHcloud Public Cloud.
 By following this guide, you will learn how to configure private networks for management and workload, deploy Ubika WAAP Gateway instances, set up High Availability (HA) using additional IP and vRack, and ensure a secure and reliable architecture for your cloud infrastructure.

 **This guide explains how to securing your OVHcloud infrastructure with Ubika WAAP Gateway deployed on Public Cloud.**